-The NRC has recently communicated its position on the use of ATF lead test assemblies (LTAs) at Hatch Unit 1 (the first plant to insert ATF LTAs) planned for the spring of 2018 (ML17150A443).
-The NRC found that no exemption from the NRC regulations would be necessary for the plant; the plant's technical specifications allow the use of LTAs; and the licensee's intent to conduct a full evaluation of the activity in accordance with 10 CFR 50.59 would be appropriate.

-The staff has chartered a steering committee and working group to explore the development of generic guidance regarding the use of LTAs in commercial operating nuclear reactors and plans to have a position by mid 2018.
+In an October 31, 2017, telephone call, the NRC relayed its position to the licensee for Hatch (Southern Nuclear Operating Company) on the use of ATF lead test assemblies (LTAs) at Unit 1.
+Consistent with a June 29, 2017, letter to NEI (ML17150A443), the NRC stated its view that no exemption from the NRC regulations would be necessary for loading and irradiating the LTA campaign at Hatch; the plant's TS allow the use of LTAs, as specified, so a license amendment was not required; and the licensee's intent to conduct a full evaluation of the proposed activity in accordance with 10 CFR 50.59 would be appropriate.
+The NRC and the licensee agreed that the 10 CFR 50.59 evaluation of LTAs could result in the need for a license amendment notwithstanding the TS.
+The NRC steering committee for LTAs is developing generic guidance regarding the use of LTAs in commercial operating nuclear reactors and plans to issue by early summer 2018 a draft update (for public comment) to the staff's position stated in the June 29, 2017, letter.